 Mercy is home to the region's leading cardiac care program.
 The Mercy Heart Center brings experienced cardiologists and surgeons, highly trained staff and the latest technology together in a modern, state-of-the-art facility.
 The Heart Center has received numerous national honors from multiple sources.

 Mercy has earned more national recognition for quality patient outcomes than any other hospital in the region.
-The medical center has, in recent years, earned multiple honors for its leadership and excellence in several clinical areas including cardiac care, orthopedic services, vascular surgery, stroke care and cancer care.
+The medical center has, in recent years, earned multiple honors for its leadership and excellence in several clinical areas including cardiac care, orthopedic services, vascular surgery, stroke care, cancer care and patient safety.
 The hospital also records exemplary patient outcomes in general surgery, and offers da Vinci robotic surgery.

-Our medical center has a five-star rated stroke program, according to HealthGrades, and the area's only stroke center certified as a Primary Stroke Center by the Joint Commission.
+Our medical center is the area's only stroke center certified as a Primary Stroke Center by the Joint Commission.

 The Dr. Joseph Washburn Oncology and Palliative Care Center at Mercy is the only Siouxland regional healthcare facility that offers a cancer care program approved by the American College of Surgeons Commission on Cancer.